 In my experience, the number-one personality trait to hire for is a positive attitude.
 If I’m looking to hire you, you don’t have to be overwhelmingly bubbly, but I also don’t want someone who’s going to be a complainer.

-Back when I started work at Safer Brand, I was immediately impressed at how happy everyone was.
-People were complimenting each other, smiling, and genuinely optimistic about coming into work every day.
-The positivity of the environment was such a contrast from my previous employer that it really stuck with me as one of the keys to have a successful workplace.
+Back when I started work at Safer Brand, I was immediately impressed by how happy everyone was.
+People were complimenting each other, smiling, and genuinely optimistic about coming to work every day.
+The positivity of the environment was such a contrast from my previous employer that it really stuck with me as one of the keys to having a successful workplace.